Copper Alloys – Brass, Bronze and Cupronickels

 Mn-containing alpha-beta brasses are known as high-strength brasses.
 They have great casting qualities but are also used for hot working.

-Alpha-beta brasses have a zinc content up to 45%.
+Alpha-beta brasses have a zinc content of up to 45%.
 Anything above is beta brass but it finds a lot less use.

 Scale Your Manufacturing from Prototyping to Series